Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers of GWTC-1: Conclusions

 Finally, the computational efficiency of the \phXF and \phT models has allowed us to also systematically test the influence of variations in priors and sampler settings.
 We have verified that changes in the mass and distance priors only have very marginal influence on results.
-Perhaps most interestingly, we have checked that, choosing a prior that emphasizes large mass ratios, we have not found any multi-modal posteriors, as for GW190521~\cite{Nitz:2020mga,GW190521}.
+Perhaps most interestingly, we have checked that, choosing a prior that emphasizes large mass ratios, we have not found any multi-modal posteriors for any of the GWTC-1 events, as has been the case for GW190521~\citep{Nitz:2020mga,GW190521}.

+In summary, we consider that detailed studies of waveform systematics and parameter estimation robustness, as performed in this paper, are essential for the robust interpretation of GW detections.
+Along with providing publicly available data sets that allow to reproduce an analysis, such investigations are an important step forward for the reliable astrophysical interpretation of GWs.